National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/governance.md

 ## Preamble {#sec-governance-preamble}

-N3C is more than simply a data enclave.
+N3C is more than simply a data Enclave.
 It is a research community dedicated to facilitating collaborations and the rapid generation and dissemination of knowledge to help combat COVID-19.
 There were numerous innovations along the pathway to N3C.
 The novel governance procedures and structures described here may benefit other collaborative research efforts beyond the pandemic emergency response.